jscs-dev/node-jscs/README.md

 ### requireCapitalizedComments

-Requires the first alphabetical character of a comment to be uppercase
+Requires the first alphabetical character of a comment to be uppercase, unless it is part of a multi-line textblock.

 Type: `Boolean`